-Warning: If you’re sensitive or can’t handle hearing the truth, stop reading this.
+Warning: If you don’t like to hear the cold hard truth, stop reading this.

 Now for those of you who stayed with me let’s get into it.
 Continuing to be a slave to your romantic past, letting it haunt every new relationship you start, and unconsciously refusing to be happy is unhealthy.